anthonyshull/vuejs-training/README.md

 npm run dev
 ```

 All of your JS dependencies will now be in /node_modules.
 A `/client` directory has also been created to house your custom JS.
 A process is watching that directory; any time you save a file it will be converted and placed in the asset pipeline for Rails.
+You should see the UI automagically update.

+To maximize your learning, we suggest that you type every line out instead of copying and pasting.
+Really think about what you're typing and try to get a feel for the overall logic of Vue.
+While doing the tutorial think of other ways you could implement the specifications and how you could express it in ES5 syntax.

 ### Introduction